Fellowships

 Funding and Facilities

-Fellows at CAIS should ideally be on sabbatical leave with a full salary.
+Fellows should ideally be on sabbatical leave with a full salary.
 In that case, they will receive an additional grant of €600 per month.
 Alternatively, reimbursement for the costs of their salary or of a substitute can be paid within reasonable limits.

 Fellows with no regular income will receive a grant of €2000 per month.
 Fellows with a regular income below €1400 will be given a grant that covers the difference to the full grant.
 Fellows with a full or compensatory grant receive an additional payment of €100 per month for each child under the age of 18.
 In Germany, full and compensatory grants are not subject to social security contributions and are usually tax-exempt.
-The Fellows are responsible for checking whether they qualify for tax exemption, especially if they reside abroad.
+Fellows are responsible for checking whether they qualify for tax exemption, especially if they reside abroad.

 Requirements